VulInstruct: Teaching LLMs Root-Cause Reasoning for Vulnerability Detection via Security Specifications: Experiment Design

 As discussed in \ref{relate_work_eval}, using binary classification alone as the evaluation criterion for LLMs has been widely questioned.
 A model may predict the correct label while relying on spurious code patterns, which do not reflect the actual vulnerability scenario.
 This raises concerns that accuracy alone cannot demonstrate true understanding of the root cause of vulnerabilities.

 Therefore, we adopt the CORRECT evaluation metrics~\cite{li2025everything}, proposed by Li et al., which assess both the vulnerability label and the underlying reasoning process.
 LLMs must both predict correctly and provide reasoning that is consistent with ground-truth evidence, including CVE descriptions, patches, and commit messages, as verified by an LLM-as-a-Judge model (i.e., another LLM acting as an evaluator).
 With the correctness of predictions and reasoning process defined under CORRECT, we compute standard metrics for vulnerability detection, including accuracy $\frac{TP+TN}{TP+TN+FP+FN}$, precision $\frac{TP}{TP+FP}$, recall $\frac{TP}{TP+FN}$, and F1-score $\frac{2 \cdot \text{precision} \cdot \text{recall}}{\text{precision} + \text{recall}}$.
 In addition, we employ \emph{pair-wise prediction metrics}~\cite{ding2024vulnerability, wen-etal-2025-boosting} to assess whether models can distinguish vulnerable functions from their patched functions.
 Formally, let $(p_v, p_f) \in \{0,1\}^2$ denote prediction outcomes, where $p_v$ indicates whether the model correctly identifies the \emph{ground-truth vulnerability} in the original function (based on both label and reasoning process), and $p_f$ indicates whether the model correctly recognizes the fixing in the function.
 In our evaluation, we adopt the commonly used \textbf{P-C} metric, where $(1,0)$ denotes ideal detection: the model correctly identifies the vulnerability in the original code but not in its patched version.
 In addition, we employ the \textbf{VP-S} score~\cite{wen-etal-2025-boosting}, defined as $\text{VP-S}=\text{P-C}-\text{P-R}$, where P-R $(0,1)$ represents reversed prediction.
-VP-S thus provides a stricter measure of pair-wise discrimination by rewarding correct detections while penalizing such reversed errors.

-For clarity, we provide a section in the supplementary material (Section A in the Appendix file) that details the formulation in CORRECT evaluation framework and how we apply it in experiments.
+VP-S thus provides a stricter measure of pair-wise discrimination by rewarding correct detections while penalizing such reversed errors. \begin{change} We further introduce \textbf{Unique}, which measures the proportion of vulnerabilities exclusively detected by a given method among all successfully detected CVEs.
+Let $\mathcal{C}$ denote the set of CVEs detected by at least one method and $\mathcal{C}_m$ the subset detected by method $m$.
+The Unique score is defined as $\text{Unique}(m)=\frac{|{c \in \mathcal{C}m \mid c \notin \mathcal{C}{m'},\ \forall m' \neq m}|}{|\mathcal{C}|}$.
+This metric reflects a method’s complementary detection capability by quantifying vulnerabilities missed by all other systems. \end{change} For clarity, we provide a section in the supplementary material (Section A in the Appendix file) that details the formulation in CORRECT evaluation framework.